davidsneighbour/kollitsch.dev/content/components/hugo-giscus/index.md

   user: davidsneighbour
 ---

-This is a Hugo theme component to add the Giscus comment system to static websites.
+This is a Hugo theme component to add the [Giscus comment system](https://giscus.app/), powered by GitHub Discussions, to static websites.

-[Giscus](https://giscus.app/) is a comments system powered by GitHub Discussions.

-**Note:** Giscus is still under active development.
+{{< b5/notice type="info" heading="Note:">}}Giscus is still under active development.
 GitHub is also still actively developing Discussions and its API.
 Thus, some features of Giscus may break or change over time.
-We will keep an eye out for any updates and implement them here in time.
+We will keep an eye out for any updates and implement them here in time.{{< / b5/notice >}}

 ## Configuration

-The module accepts configuration via params section in your configuration file.
+The module accepts configuration via the `[params]` section in your configuration file.

 ```toml
 [dnb.giscus]